ruslanmv/ruslanmv.github.io/_posts/2020-09-17-How-to-install-local-proxy-with-cntlm.md

 SOCKS5Proxy 3129
 ```

-Good thing Cntlm has this magic switch to do it for you - thank me. :)

 If you have more than one proxy server on your network, you can define each with the Proxy entry (one per line).